NtQuerySystemInformation/NlsCodeInjectionThroughRegistry/README.md

 # NlsCodeInjectionThroughRegistry
-Code injection through registry modification.
+Dll injection through registry modification.
 It requieres administrator privileges, but it definetely works.

 # How does it work?